The 14 Most Famous Books in the World

 "Jane Eyre" is the representative work of the famous British female writer Charlotte Bronte in the 19th century.
 It shocked the literary world and became a sensation.
 It has been a hundred years and has lasted for a long time.

-It has deeply affected countless people, especially female friends who pursue independence, equality, and dignity, and regard it as herself, Mentor, and helpful friend.
+It has deeply affected countless people, especially female friends who pursue independence, equality, and dignity, and regard themselves as themselves, mentors, and helpful friends.

 A British woman who has become an orphan since she was a child, constantly pursuing freedom and dignity, persisting in herself, and finally gaining happiness through various trials.